veltman/gifs/README.md

 * You still need to execute the code in a browser and save the result manually; it's better for an internal tool than for any sort of automated pipeline.
 * Only works with code that generates frames one at a time, not something declarative like `$.animate`, `d3.transition`, or a CSS animation
-* Rendering is slower than the `<canvas>` version
+* Rendering is even slower than the `<canvas>` version
 * No 3D
 * Doesn't work in every browser

 ### PhantomJS

-One of the big downsides to the two in-browser approaches above is that you have to structure your code in a particular way.
+One of the big downsides to the two web worker approaches above is that you have to structure your code in a particular way.
 It has to explicitly set the current frame based on how far along it is, like:

 ```js